Cincinnati Black Musicians Have Made a Mark in American Music.

 Zapp & Roger

 Zapp & Roger is an American funk band that emerged from Dayton, Ohio, United States, in 1977.
-Particularly influential in the electro subgenre of funk, Zapp were known for their trademark use of the talk-box effect.
+Particularly influential in the electro subgenre of funk, Zapp was known for their trademark use of the talk-box effect.
 The original line-up consisted of four Troutman brothers and 6 non-Troutman family members.

 Related Article: Enjoy the nightlife in Cincinnati with these Black-owned nightclubs.